1031 Canal: Partial collapse during construction

-On Saturday, October 12, 2019, at approximately 9:12 a.m. during construction, a partial collapse of the structure occurred on the side facing North Rampart Street.
+On Saturday, October 12, 2019, at approximately 9:12 a.m. during construction, the structure partially collapsed on the North Rampart Street side.
 Three workers died and dozens of others were injured.

-The cause of the collapse is under investigation.
+On April 3, 2020, OSHA found that the structural engineer had "failed to adequately design, review or approve steel bolt connections affecting the structural integrity of the building".
 Some workers and a contractor said they had complained about unsafe practices before the collapse, and one posted a video of what he said was the construction site showing insufficient support for the structure.
 Investigators said they would evaluate the information.
 New Orleans Mayor LaToya Cantrell called for the entire building to be demolished.

-On January 15, 2020, a petition to demolish three neighboring historic buildings was to be considered by the Historic District Landmarks Commission for the Central Business District.
-Those structures are located at 1019 and 1027 Canal, and 1022 Iberville Street.
+On January 15, 2020, a petition to demolish three neighboring historic buildings located at 1019 and 1027 Canal, and 1022 Iberville Street was to be considered by the Historic District Landmarks Commission for the Central Business District.
 At the time, the collapsed 18-story building had not yet been removed.
-Ultimately, the City of New Orleans issued an emergency declaration ordering the demolition of the neighboring 3 structures due to safety concerns with the demolition.
-A few days earlier, the developer requested a delay in the decision-making process, pending the finalization of the plan as to the methodology for the demolition.
-The City of New Orleans was advocating for an implosion using explosives without proper insurance, while the developer favored a traditional demolition By April, the developer and the City of New Orleans were in dispute regarding the demolition, with the developer describing code enforcement regarding the demolition as "farcical".
-In June, demolition of surrounding buildings commenced after the developer was forced to gain approval to conventionally demolish the structure in court over the City of New Orleans who was attempting to implode the building; in August, ten months after the collapse, the bodies of the second and third victims were recovered.
+Ultimately, the City of New Orleans issued an emergency declaration ordering the demolition of the neighboring three structures due to safety concerns with the demolition.
+A few days earlier, the developer had requested a delay in the decision-making process pending the finalization of the demolition methodology.
+New Orleans was advocating for an implosion using explosives without proper insurance, while the developer favored a traditional demolition.

+By April, the developer and the city were in dispute regarding the demolition, with the developer describing code enforcement regarding the demolition as "farcical".
+In June, demolition of surrounding buildings commenced after the developer was forced to gain approval to conventionally demolish the structure in court over the objections of the City of New Orleans, which was attempting to implode the building; in August, ten months after the collapse, the bodies of the second and third victims were recovered.
 After repeated delays due to tropical weather, demolition was expected to be complete by that December; by mid-December the towers were demolished and clearing of debris was underway.

-Investigations
+Investigations and legal actions

-The New Orleans inspector general’s office filed a report with the New Orleans district attorney on or about July 28, 2021 recommending felony charges against former city building inspector Julie Tweeter who was supposed to check on work at the Hard Rock Hotel before it collapsed in October 2019.
+The New Orleans inspector general's office filed a report with the New Orleans district attorney on or about July 28, 2021 recommending felony charges against former city building inspector Julie Tweeter who was supposed to check on work at the Hard Rock Hotel before it collapsed in October 2019.
 Inspector General Edward Michel also recommended charges against former city building inspectors Thomas Dwyer and Eric Treadaway in investigation reports submitted to District Attorney Jason Williams.
+However, a Grand Jury found Julie Tweeter not guilty and the District Attorney did not file the charges against her.